 Whether you like it or not, your recruiters, and frankly all of your employees for that matter, are leaving breadcrumb trails to your company with every tweet, post, and photo upload.
 Having the ability to create and implement a cohesive employer branding strategy, particularly across diverse social media channels, has translated into big wins in the areas of employee engagement, employee retention and attracting new hires.

 Now you can look at social media recruiting as both a strategy and as a tool.
 As a leader in talent acquisition, you certainly don’t want to get caught in the nitty-gritty, day-to-day operations, and nor should you.
-But, as the visionary of your company’s social recruiting brand, you ought to have a crystal clear picture as to how your recruiters are using social media for their recruiting efforts, and moreover, how it reflects on the company.
+But, as the visionary of your company’s employment brand, you ought to have a crystal clear picture as to how your recruiters are using social media to recruit prospective candidates.

 In the infancy of social media, the challenge was to identify how these sites could be used as effective recruiting tools.
 As time went on, recruiters found that social media allowed them to reach passive candidates in a way they were never able to before.
 In fact, recruiting passive job candidates remains the top reason that organizations use social media recruiting today.